New Years Resolutions

 The design goal has been to have a totally randomised game development it already has a language generation system and history system that generates a world I think I want that to go further.

 I have a basic magic system in my game that is derived from everything having materials and reactions.
 I would like it to in the future have a wholly randomly generated skill tree with wholly randomised magic systems.
 That sound ambitious but random classes, already exist, with random 1st level skills, but based on material reactants.
-Such that fire melts ice and electricity damages water, it already has the start of randomly
+Such that fire melts ice and electricity damages water, it already has the start of randomly generated world, history and those reactions can be setup slightly differently.
+This means in setup it can build a world where in a book it will tell you that the gods smote the demons with lightning or the fairies where driven out by wood and if you equip the right armour and equipment then you are better at those foes and they are less likely to get through your armour.

 Be a better leader